crepererum/tokio2chrome/README.md

 ## Technical Background
+Ideally this would work without modifying the source code and just by using dynamic tracepoints.
+Seems [we cannot have nice things](https://lore.kernel.org/linux-perf-users/YboC1QIP342BBz5t@kernel.org/) though.
+I unable to use `perf probe` to insert tracepoints at the right places, because `perf` did neither accept the demangled Rust symbols nor the mangled ones.

-We have modified [tokio] to include [SystemTap SDT] probes and provide some tooling to process these.
+So have modified [tokio] to include [SystemTap SDT] probes and provide some tooling to process these.

 ## Usage